What is Drone Aerial Surveying?

 - Digital Surface Model / Digital Elevation Model

 Aerial Surveying has advantages regarding the speed of delivery compared to traditional methods.
 It is very cost effective in comparison to traditional surveying.
 It is not intended to replace but compliment these survey methods.

-Using the data captured from drones, engineering surveys have more data points.
-Whether looking for boundary surveys or land surveying, drone surveying and mapping is the next step..
+Using the data captured by our drone pilots, engineering surveys have more data points.
+Whether looking for boundary surveys or land surveying, drone surveying and mapping is the next step.